ifwe/open-source-handbook/Legal.md

 ## The NOTICES File

 The `NOTICES` file is a tricky thing to describe, but may be summarized as "Credit where credit is due."
+This is where you should mention not only the origin of your project (Tagged), but also potentially list the copyright and license information for the dependencies of your project.

+The dependencies listed in the NOTICES file must only be those which you are distributing with your project.
+If you're not distributing a dependency (for instance, if your project requires it but the user is instructed to install it from elsewhere), then the dependency **should not** be listed in the NOTICES file.

+The [Apache Software Foundation](http://apache.org) has a good [example NOTICES](http://www.apache.org/licenses/example-NOTICE.txt) which shows how you might use this file.

 ## Terms of Service